 Social Media Advertising: Coordinating paid social and web display from one dashboard.

-AdRoll's Social Media Advertising feature solves a common annoyance: recreating the same campaign separately in Meta Ads Manager, TikTok Ads, Pinterest Ads, and a display DSP.
+AdRoll's Social Media Advertising feature solves a common friction point: recreating the same campaign separately in Meta Ads Manager, TikTok Ads, Pinterest Ads, and a display DSP.
 AdRoll lets marketers launch and manage campaigns across Facebook, Instagram, TikTok, Pinterest, and the open web from one interface.

 The feature works in two modes.
 First, Ad Recipes are pre-built campaign templates where you select a goal (re-engage browse abandoners, convert cart abandoners, attract new visitors), pick channels, upload creatives, and set a budget.
 AdRoll splits that budget across channels automatically.
 Seven Recipe templates cover the full funnel from prospecting through win-back.